simgingras/.i3/README.md

 # .i3 Configuration

 ## Recommendations
-1. This repository should be checked-out in your home directory.
+1. This repository should be cloned to ~/.i3.
-2. Add a symbolic link if i3 reads its configuration from a file different from ~/.i3/config on your distribution.
+2. Add a symbolic link pointing to ~/.i3 if i3 reads its configuration from a file different from ~/.i3/config on your distribution.

 ## Recommended Resources
 * FontAwesome